 Congratulations on joining Canterbury Toy Library!
 We hope you enjoy watching your children learn and develop through play, there are just a few things each member is responsible for as part of their membership

-Our members play a critical role in keeping the library operating by helping at the toy library for three sessions each year.
-There is also an option to pay a duty levy in lieu of volunteering.
+Our members play a critical role in keeping the library operating by helping at the toy library each year.

-Members volunteer for two hours, three times a year helping to check returned toys for completeness and cleanliness.
+Members volunteer for three hours, twice a year helping to check returned toys for completeness and cleanliness.
 Our session co-ordinator will guide you through the process.

 Some benefits of duty are: